-For any other myrtle rust queries, contact the Ministry for Primary Industries (MPI).
+For other myrtle rust queries, contact the Ministry for Primary Industries (MPI).
+Including reports of:

-Remember, don't touch it or try to collect samples as this may increase the spread of the disease.
+Remember, don't try to collect samples as this may increase the spread of the disease.

 If you find myrtle rust on your property, consider removing the infected plant.

 There is no requirement for landowners to remove plants with myrtle rust – it's your choice.
 However, removing infected plants can help protect other plants in your garden and wider local area.